unixwitch/waiflike/README.md

   your main page.
 * Visit http://<url>/django-admin.
 Create a new Site, and select the page you just created as the default page.

-### Markdown syntax

-Waiflike defines some extensions to the standard Markdown syntax:

-* Link to a page: <:page:The page name> or <:page:The page name|link title>
-* After uploading an image, to display it in a page use: <:image:The image name>